-One of the best Christmas trees in NYC is the historical tree at Madison Square Park.
+One of the most storied and best Christmas trees in NYC is at Madison Square Park in the Flatiron District.
 In 1912, this Christmas tree became the site of America’s first public Christmas tree lighting ceremony!

 To commemorate this ceremony, every tree at this park since then has had the Star of Hope on top and has always been a Norway Spruce tree from the same tree farm, Dome’s Tree Farm in Bliss, New York.
 This star decoration remembers the ceremony and how it took place during a time when electricity wasn’t nearly as common.

 Before or after viewing one of the most famous Christmas trees in NYC, go to the winter-themed restaurant at Serra by Birreria at Eataly NYC Flatiron.
 You’ll also want to browse all the goodies from Italy around Eataly too!
 There are great gifts in here and tons of imported items.

 Another one of the most festive places to visit during the holidays and find more NYC Christmas trees is at Lincoln Center of Performing Arts!
 Lincoln Center is the most famous performance arts center in the city (and the country).